ryanslikesocool/EaseKit/README.md

 # Unity-Easings
 ## About
 41 easing methods based on acron0's C# port of Robert Penner's Easing Functions with three flavors (Core, Interpolator, Entities).
-Core and Interpolator are meant to be called over time, such as in a coroutine (recommended) or in the Update loop.
-Entities are updated automatically with an optional manual delta time.
+Core and Interpolator are meant to be called over time, such as in a coroutine or in the Update loop.
+Entities are updated automatically with an optional custom delta time.

 ## Core
-The classic flavor of Unity Easings.
-It provides all easing methods, each with return types of `float` (recommended), `Vector2`, `Vector3`, and `Vector4`.
+Core provides extensions for each of the different easing methods, each with return types of `float`, `Vector2`, `Vector3`,  `Vector4`, and `Quaternion`.

 ### Usage
 All easing functions are called with four parameters: `t` (time), `b` (initial value), `c` (delta value), and `d` (duration).